cmcilhenny/cmcilhenny.github.io/_posts/2014-06-26-what-is-nodejs.md

 What is Node?
 ===========

-### nodejs.org definition

 >Node.js is a platform built on Chrome's JavaScript runtime for easily building fast, scalable network applications.
 Node.js uses an event-driven, non-blocking I/O model that makes it lightweight and efficient, perfect for data-intensive real-time applications that run across distributed devices.
+			**-nodejs.org**

 ### Some other definitions

-=> Node allows you to build scalable network applications using Javascript on the server-side.
+* Node allows you to build scalable network applications using Javascript on the server-side.
-=> Node is a command line interpreter for JavaScript.
+* Node is a command line interpreter for JavaScript.

 ### Helpful snipits of info
 	* Ryan Dahl is node's origin author